terichadbourne/bunkmate-matcher/readme.md

+# Bunkmate Matcher

-# Assignment #7 - Final Project
+Assignment #7 - Final Project
 Teri Chadbourne

 ## The premise of this app:
 I manage a series of tech retreats called Offline Camp for which I need to match up strangers and turn them into roommates while keeping everyone relatively comfortable.
 This app is a first step toward managing that process with a computer instead of with sticky notes.

-The back end of this app (found in the `server` directory) uses Express to create a data service that can be accessed via API.
+The back end of this app (found in the `server` directory) uses Express and Mongoose to create a data service that can be accessed via API.

 The front end (found in the `client` directory) uses Angular to access that API.